urbit/docs/docs/programming/system/basic.md

 `|=` produces a function, much like a lambda in lisp.
 It takes two children:

 - A set of argument(s).
-In this case our argument set only contains one: `a` which is required to be an atom or natural number, denoted by `@`.
+In this case our argument set only contains one: `a`, which is required to be an atom or natural number, denoted by `@`.

 - The body of the function itself, which is executed when the